koushik-ms/CarND-Path-Planning-Project/Report.md

 The goals of this project are as follows:

-1. build a path planning algorithm that can safely drive the car in the simulator around in the tracks.
+1. Build a path planning algorithm that builds a trajectory for safely driving the car around the track.
-2. Use map and sensor fusion data to build trajectory to make the car stay on the track as well as avoid collisions
+2. Use map and sensor fusion data to build trajectory to make the car stay on the track as well as avoid collisions.

 [//]: # (Image References)